How it works

 The scoring tables that determine how a many points a performance is worth have actually been adjusted six times since they were established in 1912, because of athletes' ever-improving abilities, equipment changes and to equate the events more accurately.
 The changes happened in 1920, 1934, 1950, 1962, 1977 (to take account of the growing use of electronic timing) and, most recently, 1985.

-Ashton Eaton's victory at the London 2012 Olympic Games was the 13th Decathlon gold medal for the USA, who have been the most dominant nation in the event by a long way as no other country has won more than two gold medals.
-In similar fashion, the USA has been the most successful nation at the IAAF World Championships with seven gold medals in 13 editions.
+Ashton Eaton's victory at the 2012 Olympics was the 13th decathlon gold medal for the USA, who have been the most dominant nation in the event by a long way as no other country has won more than two gold medals.
+In similar fashion, the USA has been the most successful nation at the IAAF World Championships with nine gold medals in 15 editions.

-Mathias was just 17 when he won the 1948 Olympic Games title in 1948, and he still remains the youngest ever winner of an Olympic decathlon medal.
+Mathias was just 17 when he won the Olympic title in 1948, and he still remains the youngest ever winner of an Olympic decathlon medal.

-Four years later in Helsinki, after setting his first World record in 1950, he won by the astonishing margin of 912 points with a World record tally of 7887 points to become the first man to successfully defend an Olympic Decathlon title.
+Four years later in Helsinki, after setting his first world record in 1950, he won by the astonishing margin of 912 points with a world record tally of 7887 to become the first man to successfully defend an Olympic decathlon title.

 Later in life, he became a successful politician and served eight years as a congressman in the US House of Representatives.
 He died in 2006 at the age of 75.